 They taste of history and of memory, they taste of love, and they taste of butter.
 They taste of mom, who made them on special occasions.
 They taste of Nana Bea who would help make them on her annual visits from Chicago or Florida.
 Nothing but milk and eggs, flour and yeast, a little sugar and a lot of butter, but a favorite now of four generations.
 We’ve made Butterhorn Rolls from scratch every Thanksgiving since time began.

-My memory of these rolls is sensory rather than of words, recipe steps, lightly tinged with the emotional baggage of childhood.
+My memory of these rolls is sensory rather than of words or recipe steps, lightly tinged with the emotional baggage of childhood.
 Making rolls was a rare moment of parallel play with my mother, when smells and tastes were pleasant, and the warmth of the kitchen could be taken to be the warmth of my mother.

 Indeed, my mother’s way to love us was to cook delicious food.
 When we were upset, giving us food was how she made us feel better, a lasting legacy.
 Mom’s meals were a cross of warm succulence and 60s-style nutrition, sometimes from a can or box, but always balancing a variety of meat, vegetable, starch, and mostly appreciated.
-We ate at the kitchen table most nights, and there was dessert every night too.
+The family ate together at the kitchen table most nights, and there was dessert every night too.
 Our favorites came from a box, tapioca or Jell-O Pudding in chocolate, butterscotch or vanilla.
-Or, there were any one of her famous cookies, which inexplicably never came from a box.
+Or, there were any of her famous cookies, which inexplicably never came from a box.
 When it came to baking, it was always from scratch, always fresh ingredients, creating something from nothing, a spectacular adult feat.

 Most famously, her brownies were a popular fixture at every gathering.
 She made them so frequently that when people complimented her she would shrug and say, “They’re so easy!”
 There was usually a batch of brownies in the freezer, just in case, and the joy of sneaking one or two couldn’t be overrated.
 She didn’t understand the stolen pleasure, and the icy resistance of sinking teeth into chocolate fudgy sweetness is still an exquisite memory.
 My siblings and I competed to lick the bowl and later, my children.
 When mom died unexpectedly, just shy of turning 70, there were a few brownies left in the freezer, which we ate mournfully, ceremoniously.
 I think about that whenever I make brownies, a role that’s now fallen to me.
 I inherited the scratched and dented metal baking pan for that mom-authentic taste and texture, and my family is always grateful for them.
 They exclaim, “They’re so good!” and I just shrug and tell them, “They’re so easy!